Kimserey/BlogArchive/20180622_gitlab_pipeline.md

 ## 3. Setup the job in our project

 We have a runner setup to run jobs and we have our application already running.
 What we need to do next is to define the jobs to run to update the running application with the latest build once we push new code to the repository.
-For that we need to create a job file.
+For that we need to create a job file which we put in the root of the application.

 The job file defines all the jobs which can be run by runners registered for the repository.
 The first section of the yaml defines the stages where jobs run.
 At each stage, job run concurrently when multiple runners are registered.
 The order of execution respects the order we define in the yaml.